We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you’d like to try mineral makeup, buy from a quality brand.
 Make sure the company has positive customer reviews and a good reputation.
 This will help ensure that the product you’re buying is safe.

 With so many products to pick from, choosing the best mineral makeup for your needs can be overwhelming.
 The key is to take your time and do research.

 Start by checking the company’s reputation.
-Read user reviews to learn about people’s experience with the products.
+Read user reviews to learn about people’s experiences with the products.
 You can also check the brand’s social media accounts to see how they interact with customers.

-The company’s reputation will speak to the quality and safety of their makeup.
+A company’s reputation will speak to the quality and safety of its makeup.

 If you’re allergic to a certain ingredient, check the label to make sure the makeup doesn’t have it.

 Look for cosmetics that suit your skin type.
 Some brands also offer product samples or color match tests.

 Can mineral makeup be harmful for sensitive skin?